The Validate card has been updated to include three panes, allowing for better optimization of the data that goes into the test-based model.

 Individual measurements can be included and excluded from the calculation, and the effect is immediately visible in the matrix.
 Individual measurements can also be deleted or starred here.

 Measurements pane in the Validate Module

 The overall response consistency is shown for all channels related to the specific Virtual Point corresponding to the selection in the Matrix Viewer.
 The consistency for other Virtual Points can be reviewed using the drop-down menu, as shown in the figure.

 Response Consistency pane in the Validate Module

-This provides quick diagnostics in the rigidity of the virtual points.
-A dropping trend at higher frequencies may indicate a loss of rigidity, while low values at certain DoF are a typical indicator for incorrect placement/orientation of a sensor.
+This provides quick diagnostics in the rigidity of the Virtual Points.
+A dropping trend at higher frequencies may indicate a loss of rigidity, while low values at certain DoF are a typical indicator of a sensor’s incorrect placement/orientation.

 Note that the frequency selection of the measurement matrix also applies to the consistency bars and can thus be used to assess the frequency-dependency of the consistency.

 The consistency values are calculated for the full frequency range of the measurement.

 If you lock the frequency ranges of all analyses with the FL button in the Graphing card, the consistencies are evaluated for the frequency range specified in the Matrix overview or Graphing card.

 The overall force consistency is shown for all channels related to the specific Virtual Point corresponding to the selection in the Matrix Viewer.
 The consistency for other Virtual Points can be reviewed using the drop-down menu, as shown in the figure.